cu-swe4s-fall-2023/assignment-2-python-refresher-lwhitm1/README.md

     - A csv file
         - This project is set up to use a file called Agrofood_co2_emission.csv from https://drive.google.com/drive/folders/15dnNnOEjDZDvwzM-_tGGtWjTbNL669i7?usp=drive_link

-    - The files included in this repository
+    - The files included in this repository.
+Run `git clone <this repo>`
         - run.sh (automates the running of print_fires.py)
-        - print_fires.py (Currently set to return a list of the number of forest fires in the USA as integers)
+        - print_fires.py (Currently set to return a list of the number of forest fires in the USA as integers.
+Has an optional argument to perform an operation (calculating mean, median, or standard deviation of the list and returning the specified value)
-        - my_utils.py (contains the function needed to 'search' the csv and return the results from your query) -How to run:
+        - my_utils.py (contains the function needed to 'search' the csv and return the results from your query as well as functions that calculate mean, median, and standard deviation of a list of integers)
+-How to run:
     - Run `./run.sh`
         - already has line to run scripts with command line arguments specified.
 You can change arguments in script to fit needs.